open-energy-transition/open-tyndp/README.md

 |                                                        |     Industrial electricity and hydrogen demands     |                                                                                                                                          |   ⌛    |
 |                                                        |                   Hydrogen zones                    |                                   [#17](https://github.com/open-energy-transition/open-tyndp/pull/17)                                    |   ✅    |

-**SEE ALSO**: See also the [GitHub repository issues](https://github.com/open-energy-transition/open-tyndp/issues) for a comprehensive list of currently open issues.
+**See also**: See also the [GitHub repository issues](https://github.com/open-energy-transition/open-tyndp/issues) for a comprehensive list of currently open issues.

 # Repository structure